Bradley-Hower/reading-notes/course-401-python/class-33.md

 Reasons include:

-- Like of security audits.
+- Lack of security audits.
 - `runserver` is slow.

 In contrast, a productions setup is fast and reliable.